GeekZoneHQ/web/readme.md

 Geek.Zone members are invited to the Geek.Zone org on GitHub so that they can contribute directly.
 Membership only costs £1+donation each year so [join now](http://geek.zone/join)!

+Issues are prioritised with the impact/urgency matrix.
+[P1](https://github.com/GeekZoneHQ/web/labels/P1) is the highest priority, then [P2](https://github.com/GeekZoneHQ/web/labels/P2), [P3](https://github.com/GeekZoneHQ/web/labels/P3) and finally [P4](https://github.com/GeekZoneHQ/web/labels/P4) which is the lowest priority.
+We are primarily focusing on the [pre-go-live](https://github.com/GeekZoneHQ/web/issues?q=is%3Aissue+is%3Aopen+label%3Apre-go-live) issues at the moment.
+If you would like ot have a go at one/some then please feel free!

 ## License

 As always, anything contributed to Geek.Zone projects is done so under GPLv3.